Emerald211/LILLIES-FOOD-APP/README.md

 # LILLIES FOOD APP

 This is a Simple Food E-commerce App Built with React.js as well as Fake Rest Api (JSON-SERVER) and HEROKU as Backend Server for CRUD operations.
+This Web App saves your data and can as well work on other devices with your exact information.
+It also Keeps track of all your orders and your cart history, and as well user friendly application

 ## Built with